orstavik/JoiEvents/docs/4c_EventFeedback/5_Pattern_FeedbackElement.md

 In this demo, we show the state of a `long-press` with an animated bulls-eye.
 The `long-press` event is deliberately naive (simple and do not handle edge cases).
 1. When the initial `mousedown` is registered, the bulls-eye is added to the screen at the press location.
 2. While the user keeps pressing, the bulls-eye grows and becomes less opaque.
-3. When the user has pressed down as long as is needed to perform a `long-press`, the bulls-eye stops growing and is given double rings.
+3. When the user has pressed down as long as is needed to perform a `long-press`, the bulls-eye stops growing.
-4. When the user releases the press, the bulls-eye turns green.
+4. When the user releases the press, the bulls-eye turns green if the press was long enough for a `long-press`, and red if it was not.
-5. The bulls-eye is removed 150ms after the `long-press` cycle ends.
+5. The bulls-eye is removed 250ms after the `long-press` cycle ends.

 The demo uses a web component for `BlindManDomLayer` with a `grow-less-opaque` animation.